Chilledheart/yass/README.md

 Reference: AIO Repack for latest Microsoft Visual C++ Redistributable Runtimes, without the original setup bloat payload.
 - VC++ 2019 version 14.28.29213.0 = [VisualCppRedist_AIO v0.35.0][visual-cpp-redist-aio-xp] is the last version compatible with Windows XP

-### Client Protocols supported
-- Socks4
-- Socks4A
-- Socks5
-- HTTP/HTTPS

-## Build from source
-Looking for how to build from source?
-Take a look at [BUILDING.md] for more instructions.

-## License
-It is licensed with GPLv2.

 [license-svg]: https://img.shields.io/badge/license-GPL2-lightgrey.svg
 [license-link]: COPYING